 EQUIS evaluates a business school's governance, strategy, programs, students, faculty, research and development, executive education, contribution to the community, resources and administration, internationalization, and corporate connections.

-Over half of the more than 180 EQUIS-accredited business schools are located in Europe or the UK.
-As of 2019, some 15 US-based business schools had earned an EQUIS accreditation.
-The countries with the most EQUIS-accredited business schools include the UK (26), France (20), and China (23).
+Over half of the more than 190 EQUIS-accredited business schools are located in Europe or the UK.
+As of 2022, some four US-based business schools had earned an EQUIS accreditation.
+The countries with the most EQUIS-accredited business schools include the UK (31), China (26), and France (23).